aswinvk28/cpp-performance-math-problems/README.md

     - Vectorization, or

-    - Paralleization using Multithreading or multiprocessing, or
+    - Parallelization using Multithreading or multiprocessing, or

     - MPI